A debit card is a popular type of money that many of us carry with us.

 There is a fundamental difference between the two.
 Debit cards use the money existing in the bank account of the cardholder.

-Credit card on the other hand, is a type of loan/ credit extended by the bank.
-It is like borrowing money from a bank and replaying after a stipulated time.
-The difference no interest is charged on timely repayment on the amount borrowed by the use of a credit card.
+The credit card, on the other hand, is a type of loan/credit extended by the bank.
+It is like borrowing money from a bank and replaying it after a stipulated time.
+The difference no interest is charged on timely repayment of the amount borrowed by the use of a credit card.

 With access to ATMs almost anywhere, debit cards provide, access to instant cash.

-It also aids the merchants as swiping the debit card on a Point of Sales (PoS) machine, eliminates the need to handle a large amount of cash and saves associated costs involved.
+It also aids the merchants in swiping the debit card on a Point of Sales (PoS) machine, eliminates the need to handle a large amount of cash, and saves associated costs involved.